Genetic and anthropometric studies on Japanese people: Origins

-The most popular theory is that the Yayoi people were the people who brought wet rice cultivation to Japan from the Korean peninsula and Jiangnan near the Yangtze River Delta in ancient China.
-According to several Japanese historians, the Yayoi and their ancestors, the Wajin, originated in the today Yunnan province in southern China.
-Suwa Haruo considered Wa-zoku (Wajin) to be part of the Baiyue (百越).
+Some theories propose that the Yayoi people introduced wet rice cultivation to Japan from the Korean peninsula and Jiangnan near the Yangtze River Delta in ancient China.
+Additionally, some scholars suggest that the Yayoi and their ancestors, the Wajin, may have originated from areas like Yunnan province in southern China.
+Suwa Haruo argued that Wa-zoku (Wajin) might have been related to the Baiyue (百越).

-Recent full genome analyses in 2020 by Boer et al. 2020 and Yang et al. 2020, reveals some further information regarding the origin of the Jōmon peoples.
-They were found to have largely formed from a Paleolithic Siberian population and an East Asian related population.